querkmachine/kickstart8/README.md

 `npm run clean`: Deletes compiled directories.
 Usually not necessary (the above two commands will run this for you), but there in case you need it.

 `npm run add <component-name>`: Adds a new component to the design system.
 This command creates a boilerplate component in the `components` directory that you can build upon.

+## Updating namespaces

+Namespaces are currently hardcoded in a couple of places.
+They need updating if you wanna change them:

+* Pre-existing components don't update their namespace.
+You need to update them yourself.
+* The `NAMESPACE` constant in `bin/add-component.sh` is used to determine the namespace for new boilerplated components.
+* The `name` in `package.json` is used to namespace all JavaScript code, so that exported methods don't pollute the global namespace.
+* Token namespaces need to be hardcoded manually.
+[Please let us automate this, Salesforce.](https://github.com/salesforce-ux/theo/issues/185)